 All hands meetings are company-wide conferences where employees gather with leadership to hear updates, discuss organizational topics, and celebrate victories.
 The purpose of these meetings is to keep team members informed about the current state and the future direction of the company, and to foster better relationships between team members and executives.
-All hands meetings are also like town hall meetings, and are sometimes called “employee meetings” or “company meetings.”
+All hands meetings are also like town hall meetings, and are sometimes called “all staff meetings”, “all employee meetings” or “company wide meetings.”

 This list contains: